-David Stein has a technical background in Geology and Engineering, and jumped into the capital markets very early in his career, in 2001, as a mining equities analyst for a prominent Canadian broker-dealer.
-More recently, Mr. Stein was President and CEO of Aberdeen International, where he led various private equity and public company investment mandates.
+David Stein started with technical background in geology and engineering, and then transitioned into capital markets very early in his career, in 2001, as a mining equities analyst for a prominent Canadian broker-dealer.
+Prior to founding Kuya Silver in 2017, Mr. Stein was President and CEO of Aberdeen International, where he led various private equity and public company investment mandates in the mining sector.